 The Crocker Speedway racer of 1934.
 [Bonhams]

-With limited production facilities, only 31 of the Crocker Speedway models were built; Crocker even built a pair of experimental chain-driven OHC engines in 1936, which were intended to counter the new JAP Speedway motor, with 42hp.
+With limited production facilities, only an estimated 31 of the Crocker Speedway models were built; Crocker even built a pair of experimental chain-driven OHC engines in 1936, which were intended to counter the new JAP Speedway motor, with 42hp.
 It was clear the Crocker Speedway engine would need further development to remain competitive, but rather than continue with Speedway racing, Al Crocker turned his attention to the project which would hammer his name in stone; the big V-twin.

 Not a sanctioned Speedway outfit; the Crocker Speedway machine.
 [Bonhams]

-Designed during 1935, the Crocker big twin was intended as a durable and powerful, yet fast and nimble machine.
+Designed during 1934-35, the Crocker big twin was intended as a durable and powerful, yet fast and nimble machine.
 Its 45degree V-twin engine had hemispherical OHV cylinder heads, and a nearly ‘square’ bore/stroke (3.25″x3.62″ – 62 cubic inches displacement), with an incredibly robust 3-speed gearbox.
 While Bigsby made the patterns, most castings were subcontracted, then machined in-house.
 The first models (the ‘Hemis’) used HD valve gear, Indian timing gears and brake shoes, plus occasional HD or Indian headlamps and ancillaries, leading to later rumors that Crockers were built entirely from Indian or HD parts, which is of course untrue.
 The heavy steel gearbox formed part of the lower frame, its case being brazed in place, its 3-speed gears and shafts so overbuilt that damage is unheard of even today.
 Their most unusual feature was a pair of cast-aluminum fuel/oil tanks, holding 2.5 gallons initially (the ‘Small Tank’ models).
 Most ancillary parts were purchased from standard motorcycle industry suppliers like Autolite (electrics), Linkert (carbs), Messinger (saddles), Splitdorf (magnetos), and Kelsey Hayes (wheel rims).

 Al Crocker in 1936 with an early customer, ready for speed!
 [Bonhams]